yeastrc/proxl-web-app/docs/index.rst

-..
-ProXL documentation master file, created by sphinx-quickstart on Mon Oct  5 13:36:19 2015.
+.. proxl documentation master file, created by sphinx-quickstart on Mon Oct  5 13:36:19 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ProXL's documentation!
+Welcome to proxl's documentation!
 ====================================

 .. image:: /images/intro-image.png

-ProXL (short for Protein Crosslinking) is a web application and database for storing, viewing, analyzing, and sharing protein crosslinking mass spectrometry data.
+Proxl is a web application and database for storing, viewing, analyzing, and sharing protein cross-linking mass spectrometry data.

+Proxl is available to use free-of-charge at `https://www.yeastrc.org/proxl_public/ <https://www.yeastrc.org/proxl_public/>`_

-Here you will find documentation for both using and installing ProXL.
+Here you will find documentation for both using and installing proxl locally.

 .. toctree::
    :maxdepth: 2
-   :caption: Using ProXL
+   :caption: Using proxl

    using/intro
    using/project
+   using/upload_data
    using/image
    using/structure
    using/peptide